 When you accept a job on campus at High Point University, you will be required to complete an Employment Packet.
 This packet contains Federal and NC State tax filing forms (W-4 & NC-4 or NC-EZ), Direct Deposit Agreement and Employment Verification Form I-9.

 The W-4 must be completed to assure High Point University, the employer, withholds the correct federal income tax from all employees regardless of status (faculty, staff or student employees)

 North Carolina is not considered a reciprocal state, therefore wages earned in North Carolina must be taxed in North Carolina, this includes any non-resident wages earned in NC.

 High Point University does not issue “live” checks.
 All employee wages will be paid via direct deposit into his/her provided checking/savings account.

-You may also contact the Office of Student Employment with any questions you may have or to request a student employment brochure.
+You may also contact the Student Employment Program via email (email@example.com) with any questions you may have or to request a student employment brochure.

 Federal Work Study is a need-based program for which the student must qualify based on the results of the Free Application for Federal Student Aid (FAFSA).
 The Office of Student Financial Planning determines a student’s eligibility for Work Study and the amount awarded, which will be listed on your financial aid award letter.
 Not every student who receives need-based aid will receive a Federal Work Study award.
 A Federal Work Study award does not guarantee a job on campus.
 Students must go through the employment process as listed above.
 If you have questions about your eligibility then you may contact the Office of Student Financial Planning via email firstname.lastname@example.org.